Profile: Ahmed Abdi Godane (Mukhtar Abu Zubair)

 This piece is part of a series of al Shabaab leadership profiles.

-Ahmed Abdi Godane, also known as Mukhtar Abu Zubair, is a senior leader in al Shabaab, and the group’s statements identify him as the emir.
-Godane was one of the original founders of al Shabaab and has served as the group’s leader since an American airstrike killed al Shabaab’s last emir, Aden Hashi Ayro, in May 2008.
+Ahmed Abdi Godane, also known as Mukhtar Abu Zubair, was the emir of al Shabaab.
+He was one of the original founders of al Shabaab.
 The United States Treasury Department Office of Foreign Assets Control (OFAC) designated Godane as a Specially Designated Global Terrorist (SDGT) on November 20, 2008.
 On April 12, 2010, the United Nations subjected him to sanctions pursuant to paragraph 8 of UN Security Council Resolution 1844.
 The State Department authorized a reward of up to $7 million for information leading to his location on June 7, 2012.
 OFAC, the U.S. State Department, and the United Nations use his alias Ahmed Abdi aw Mohamed in their respective listings.
+A U.S. airstrike killed Godane on September 1, 2014.

-Godane is from Hargeisa in Somaliland, and is a member of the Isaaq clan.
-His clan’s territory is beyond the control of al Shabaab, which has left him without a strong clan base within the group.
-Despite his open antagonism towards the clan system, he has historically favored members of his own clan, which has embittered other elements in al Shabaab.
-Godane studied at a madrassa in Pakistan on a scholarship funded by wealthy Saudis, and returned to Somalia in 2001.
-His ideological upbringing and theological beliefs place him as the central figure in al Shabaab’s takfir wing.
+Godane was from Hargeisa in Somaliland and was a member of the Isaaq clan.
+His clan’s territory was beyond the control of al Shabaab, which left him without a strong clan base within the group.
+Godane historically favored members of his own clan, despite open antagonism towards the clan system, which embittered other elements in al Shabaab.
+He studied at a madrassa in Pakistan on a scholarship funded by wealthy Saudis and returned to Somalia in 2001.
+His ideological upbringing and theological beliefs placed him as the central figure in al Shabaab’s takfir wing.
 A May 2010 International Crisis Group report also described him as uncharismatic and reclusive.
-He makes the majority of his statements in recorded audio messages, which are distributed through online jihadist forums.
-According to unconfirmed reports from a Somali media outlet, Godane has a home in Sharjah, in the United Arab Emirates, where his wife and their children have lived since 2008.
+He made the majority of his statements in recorded audio messages, which were distributed through online jihadist forums.
+According to unconfirmed reports from a Somali media outlet, Godane had a home in Sharjah, in the United Arab Emirates, where his wife and their children began living in 2008.
 The reports also claimed he visited them twice in 2010, using a Kenyan passport with a different name to enter the country.

 Another prominent al Shabaab member, American Omar Hammami, released a video to online forums on January 9, 2013 attacking Godane’s leadership and accusing him of persecuting foreign fighters.
 By April 2013, even long-time Godane supporter, Ibrahim al Afghani, denounced the group’s leader in a letter to Ayman al Zawahiri accusing Godane of poor command appointments and of mistreating foreign fighters.
 Godane responded to these accusations with force.
 He reportedly ordered the killing of Hammami and other foreign jihadists on April 25.
-Afghani, Robow and Aweys issued a fatwa telling Godane-supporters to cease hunting Hammami, whose death is still unconfirmed.
+Afghani, Robow and Aweys issued a fatwa telling Godane supporters to cease hunting Hammami.
+Militants loyal to Godane killed Hammami on September 11, 2012.

-The infighting reached a new level when two different al Shabaab factions fought each other in Barawe, Lower Shabelle region on June 19 and 20.
+The infighting reached a new level when two different al Shabaab factions fought each other in Barawe, Lower Shabelle region on June 19 and 20, 2013.
 Afghani was killed by pro-Godane forces, and Robow and Aweys were forced to flee Lower Shabelle region.
-Aweys defected to the Somali government and there were reports on July 7, 2013 that Robow was also talking with Somali government officials.
-As of writing, Godane has yet to comment on these developments.
+Aweys defected to the Somali government and there were reports on July 7 that Robow was also talking with Somali government officials.
+Reports claimed that Godane had detained foreign fighters within al Shabaab on July 28.
+Godane responded with an audio message on July 30 that commented on the allegations of internal rifts within the group.
+He denounced commanders causing dissent in the organization, but did not specifically name any fighters.
+Godane reminded his followers that their fight is “borderless and not constrained to some geographical regions or any specific land.”

 June 17, 2013: A statement from al Shabaab’s central command, released on jihadist forums, reasserted Godane’s power and denounced other senior officials like Hammami, Afghani, and Aweys for speaking out against Godane.
 The statement also accused these dissenters of corruption, slander and trying to divide al Shabaab.
 (SITE)